 Self-compassion

-Engage with others
+Engage with Others

 It's only through actual social engagement that we learn the "dos" and "don'ts" of society.
 It's a language in and of itself.
 Learn to read nonverbal social cues like body language and facial expression.
 Learn when things are appropriate to say and when they're not.
-Have the courage to make mistakes and the open-mind to accept feedback.
+Have the courage to make mistakes and the open mind to accept feedback.
 Such changes are painful, but in time, it's doable.

 Humility

-Have empathy for others
+Have Empathy for Others

-Communications Training at The Solace Sabah
+Communications Training at The Solace Asia

 Community of Recovering Addicts